ksator/saltstack-junos-docker/README.md

 ```
 docker exec -it master salt 'dc-vmx-3' state.apply syslog
 ```

-on the master
+# Verify the junos syslog engine
 ```
 docker exec -it master bash
 salt-run state.event pretty=True
 ```
-ssh the junos device dc-vmx-3 and commit a configuration change.
+ssh the junos device dc-vmx-3 and commit a configuration change and watch the event bus on the master